If you have been given an outpatient appointment at the hospitals and are unable to attend for whatever reason you can use the form below.

 Further stroke follow up at 6 months is provided by the specialist stroke nurse.
 This appointment will be in the WHH outpatient department.
 The specialist Stroke nurse also offers a telephone triage 6 month follow up service for patients who would have difficulty attending hospital.

-We offer a Monday – Friday PM rapid access TIA (transient ischaemic attack - mini stroke) clinic with access to treatments such as carotid Doppler’s, vascular surgical intervention, 24 hour access to brain scanning and ECG.
+We offer a Monday to Friday afternoon rapid access TIA (transient ischaemic attack - mini stroke) clinic.
+Along with the clinic there is access to treatments such as carotid Doppler’s, vascular surgical intervention, 24 hour access to brain scanning and ECG.

-Patients are referred to TIA clinic via the GP, AED Dr, ward Dr or other speciality Dr. The specialist stroke nurses vet and prioritise the referrals and our Data administrators allocate the clinic slots.
+Patients are referred to TIA clinic via the GP, AED doctor, ward doctor or other specialty doctor.
+The specialist stroke nurses then work with our data administrators to allocate the clinic slots.